MarkYiLXD/markyilxd.github.io/_projects/(4) Contrast Quiz.md

 ## Design and Development

 Storyline 360 was used to build a custom quiz game that allows learners to test their understanding of "Contrast".
-Animation paths and layers were used to improve User Experience.
+Animation paths and layers were used to improve user experience.
 When a user chooses an answer, the options merge into one and the user can click on the "Compare" button to compare the two options.

 <br>